 Transportation

-In addition to Walt Disney World buses running to the Magic Kingdom from individual Walt Disney World resorts, Disney has added park-to-park buses permanently.
+In addition to Walt Disney World buses running to the Magic Kingdom from individual Walt Disney World resorts, there are also park-to-park buses.
 Magic Kingdom guests can catch buses running to and from Disney’s Hollywood Studios, Animal Kingdom and Epcot at approximately every 20 minutes throughout the day.

-Park guests may also take a water ferry from Disney’s Monorail resorts, the Wilderness Lodge and Disney’s Fort Wilderness campground to the Magic Kingdom park.
+Park guests may also take a water ferry from Disney’s Polynesian Village Resort, Disney’s Grand Floridian Resort, Wilderness Lodge and Disney’s Fort Wilderness campground to the Magic Kingdom park.

 Smoking Area

-Walt Disney World Designated Smoking Areas are the only place where guests may smoke.
-Walt Disney World Resort is a smoke free environment and smoking is only permitted outside the theme park gates in dedicated areas.
+Walt Disney World Resort is a smoke free environment.
+Therefore smoking is only permitted outside the theme park gates in dedicated areas.
 You can find the smoking area for Magic Kingdom on our page for Walt Disney World designated smoking areas.

 Other Walt Disney World Parks: